BunBox/BunBox-Teleport-Engine/index.md

 ### Part 1: "But what about Experience?..."

-Experience is a powerful tool in Second Life that has greatly expanded is doable, but as great a thing it is, it does have some serious limitations.
+Experience is a powerful tool in Second Life that has greatly expanded what we think of as possible with LSL, but as great a thing it is, it does have some serious limitations.
 -	**Paywall** - _Experience exists behind a paywall, requiring Premium to create and compile scripts that use Experience._

 -	**Locked down** - _Experience scripts must be compiled to run with a specific Experience and that specific Experience must be allowed to run on land._